 The white matter lesions are usually small, commonly grouped around the frontal and occipital horns and in the centrum semiovale.

 Moderate diffuse cerebral atrophy is invariably present, and lacunar infarcts in the basal ganglia and thalami are common 3.

 It was first described in 1894 by Otto Ludwig Binswanger (1852-1929), a Swiss psychiatrist and neurologist 4.

 - CADASIL: classically, lesions involve anterior temporal and superior frontal lobes which are uncommonly involved in SAE.
-Also arcuate fibers are more likely to be affected in CADASIL.
-Low signal intensity of the basal ganglia and dentate nuclei of the cerebellum are more pronounced in CADASIL compared to the SAE 5.
+Also, arcuate fibers are more likely to be affected in CADASIL.
+Low signal intensity of the basal ganglia and dentate nuclei of the cerebellum are more pronounced in CADASIL than in SAE 5.

 - CNS vasculitis

 - 1. Yousem DM, Zimmerman RD, Grossman RI.
 Neuroradiology, The Requisites.
 Elsevier Health Sciences.
 (2010) ISBN:0323045219.
 Read it at Google Books - Find it at Amazon